-The Egyptians, at the time considered the oldest people in the world,4 themselves provided further support to the myth of a vanished ancient civilization.
+The Egyptians, at the time considered the oldest people in the world, themselves provided further support to the myth of a vanished ancient civilization.
 Their chronologies reported that their first pharaohs had been gods [5] (p.18) who came from the West, a polite way of saying that their kingdom had begun when foreign conquerors with 'magical powers' (i.e. unseen technologies) arrived in the area, bringing agriculture and new knowledge.

 The whole story could therefore result in a syncretism blending mythological legends and impressive natural phenomena, to be placed in a period well-suited to the beliefs of the time.
 For example, it could have mixed the myth of a flood hitting a primordial society which had grown so powerful and wicked as to deserve divine punishment (rather common among ancient cultures, including Greece) with the shocking experience of the earthquake cum tsunami that erased the city of Helike in the Gulf of Corinth in 373 BC.
 (Paus.
-7.24.12) [6].5
+7.24.12) [6].

 In short, in Plato's times, legends regarding lost civilizations and the time of the 'divine' birth of Egypt were somewhat widespread among literate Athenians.
 The thesis supported in the present article is that Atlantis was the name given by Plato to the land where the god-founders of Egypt originated.
-To this extent, note that according to the likely independent view of Diodorus of Sicily6, the Atlanteans were an extremely refined and pious people because the gods had been born among them: their first king had been Uranus, a god who taught them agriculture [7] (Book III, 56, 3).
-For the sake of completeness, Appendix A summarizes Plato's and Diodorus' references to the geographical position of Atlantis, although their credibility is questionable.
+To this extent, note that according to the likely independent view of Diodorus of Sicily, the Atlanteans were an extremely refined and pious people because the gods had been born among them: their first king had been Uranus, a god who taught them agriculture [7] (Book III, 56, 3).
+For the sake of completeness, Appendix A summarizes Plato's and Diodorus' references to the geographical position of Atlantis (although their credibility is questionable), but for a complete treatment of the mythological sources it is recommended the book L'Atlantide et la mythologie grecque [8] by hellenist Bernard Sergent.